dugokontov/til/github/revert-pr.md

 ## How to revert a PR merge from console?

 ### Why?
-If we try to revert a PR from GitHub website, and that PR has a merge conflicts, GitHub will simly show a message: "Sorry, this pull request couldn’t be reverted automatically".
+If we try to revert a PR from GitHub website, and that PR has a merge conflicts, GitHub will simply show a message: "Sorry, this pull request couldn’t be reverted automatically".
 In that case we have to revert PR manually using CLI.

 ### How?
 First find a merge commit on the branch where this PR is merged to.